SrinikethSekar/SrinikethSekar/README.md

 # Hi there, I'm Sriniketh Sekar! 👋

 ## 🚀 About Me
 Welcome to my GitHub!
 I'm an **Electronics and Communication Engineering student** passionate about **innovation and sustainability** in technology.
-With a strong foundation in **semiconductors, IoT, and VLSI**, I aim to create impactful solutions that address real-world challenges.
+With a strong foundation in **Semiconductors, VLSI and iot**, I aim to create impactful solutions that address real-world challenges.

 - 🌟 **Finalist:** IIT PALS Innowah and IEEE YESIST2022 (Egypt Paper Presentation).
 - 🌱 Currently exploring **chip manufacturing** and **digital design** projects.